reflex-media/serverless-templates/README.md

 **NOTE:** This is not an introduction to the Serverless Framework.
 You would need to know how Serverless Framework works prior to using any of these templates.

 ## Motivation
-Through the years I have created several serverless projects and microservices and come to realise that most of the basic requirements are the same.
-As Serverless supports Templates, this repository is born.
+Through the years we have created several serverless projects and microservices and come to realise that most of the basic requirements are the same.
+As Serverless Framework supports Templates, this repository is born.

+Refer to the list of [available templates](#available-templates) to learn more of what each template provides.

 ## Quick Start